Stellar-like Galactic center excess challenges particle dark matter: Introduction

 \section{Introduction}

 The indirect detection of dark matter (DM) particles through photons from pair-annihilation events is more promising in those sites where over-densities are predicted, such as the centers of DM halos, or where the signal-to-background ratio is expected to be particularly favorable, such as in dwarf spheroidal galaxies.
 The interest in the center of our Galaxy has, for a long time been faded due to the complexity of modeling the emitting sources along the line of sight, and especially in the Galactic center (GC) region.
 The Galactic center excess (GCE) measured by the {\em Fermi}-Large Area Telescope (LAT) \cite{Goodenough:2009gk,Vitale:2009hr,Hooper:2010mq,Hooper:2011ti,Abazajian:2012pn,Gordon:2013vta,Zhou:2014lva,Calore:2014xka,Daylan:2014rsa,TheFermi-LAT:2015kwa,DiMauro:2021raz,Murgia:2020dzu} is still lacking a clear explanation.
 These photons, which peak at a few GeV, are detected in excess of the diffuse Galactic emission, ascribable to known sources for energetic particles, which in turn interact with the interstellar medium and radiation fields.
 The interpretation of the GCE as due to particle DM annihilating into gamma rays is paralleled by the possibility of a population of dim point sources, such as millisecond pulsars (MSPs) \cite{Abazajian:2010zy}, emitting gamma rays below threshold.
-Indeed, the morphology of the excess turns out to be better described by a stellar population in the Galactic bulge than a Weakly Interacting Massive particles (WIMP) DM-inspired template peaked at the GC \cite{Bartels:2017vsx, Macias:2016nev, Macias:2019omb,Calore:2021jvg,Manconi:2024tgh,Song:2024iup}, typically assumed to be spherically symmetric.
-Also, state-of-the-art magneto-hydrodynamical cosmological simulations indicate a non spherically-symmetric WIMP halo in zoomed in Galactic sized realizations \cite{Abazajian:2020tww,Woudenberg_2024,Hussein:2025xwm,Muru:2025vpz,McKeown:2025zzf}.
-Very recent neural network-aided simulations have pointed out that the GCE can be a truly diffuse emission as due to DM annihilation, or to a population of very numerous dim point sources \cite{List:2021aer,List:2025qbx}.
+Indeed, when using a number of state-of-the-art, complementary techniques, the morphology of the excess turns out to be better described by a stellar population in the Galactic bulge than a Weakly Interacting Massive particles (WIMP) DM-inspired template peaked at the GC \cite{Bartels:2017vsx, Macias:2016nev, Macias:2019omb,Calore:2021jvg,Manconi:2024tgh,Song:2024iup}, typically assumed to be spherically symmetric.
+Specifically, the works reported in \cite{Pohl:2022nnd, Song:2024iup} performed a thorough, end-to-end comparison of analysis pipelines, masking strategies, diffuse-emission prescriptions, and available GCE spatial templates, explicitly in relation to claims favoring a more spherical morphology such as \cite{DiMauro:2021raz, Cholis:2021rpp, McDermott:2022zmq}.
+They find that the apparent preference for a spherical (DM-like) profile can arise for particular combinations of comparatively rigid diffuse backgrounds and aggressive masking choices, and can be further impacted by fit convergence and by the specific implementation of the bulge template.
+However, once the astrophysical foreground is controlled with more elaborate techniques, e.g.~allowing greater freedom in the diffuse components (by ring-based descriptions and/or template modulation) and testing updated bulge morphologies (including the ``Coleman'' boxy bulge of \cite{Coleman:2019kax}), the data consistently favor a stellar-bulge-correlated excess over a purely spherical template, with spherical components becoming at most competitive in restricted corners of model space (see also \cite{Zhong:2024vyi}).
+Besides, state-of-the-art magneto-hydrodynamical cosmological simulations indicate a non-spherically symmetric WIMP halo in zoomed in Galactic sized realizations \cite{Abazajian:2020tww,Woudenberg_2024,Hussein:2025xwm,Muru:2025vpz,McKeown:2025zzf}, see also \cite{Hu:2026apn}.